Esri/Manhattan-skyscraper-explorer/README.md

 ## Disclaimer

-This demo application is non-commercial and it is not maintained.
+This demo application is for illustrative purposes only and it is not maintained.
 There is no support available for deployment or development of the application.

 ## Contributing